iOS SDK development guide

 __weak typeof(self) ws = self;

-// Prioritize fetching the IP from the cache (ExpiredIPEnabled is YES, allowing the return of expired but available records).
+// Prioritize getting the IP from the cache, allowing stale but usable records.

 NSArray<NSString *> *cachedIPs = [[DNSResolver share] getIpsByCacheWithDomain:domain andExpiredIPEnabled:YES];